 There are two main reasons for this error, either the component is not registered or the ProgID is misspelled.
 For more on DLL registration Click Here.
 The ProgID is the parameter used by Server.CreateObject( ).
 Note that our trial versions have a different ProgID from the full versions and they always contain the word "Trial".
 Read the component instructions for full details.

-As mentioned above, the Internet Guest User Account must have Read and Execute on the component DLL.
-For any component that is reading a file, IUSR_machine_name must have read permission for that file.
-If the component is creating a file or writing to a database, IUSR_machine_name must have write permission for the appropriate directory.
-If files are being deleted it will need Modify permission.
+As mentioned in 2. above, the account that runs the component must have Read and Execute on the component DLL.
+Unless a different account has been specified in IIS or Component Services it will be IUSR or IUSR_Machine_Name.
+If the component is reading a file, this account must have read permission for that file.
+If the component is creating a file or writing to a database, this account must have Write permission for the appropriate folder or database file.
+If files are being deleted or overwritten it will need Modify permission.

 Set Obj = Server.CreateObject("csImageFileTrial.Manage")